zense/IIITB-StudentKit/docs/clubs.md

 ## Zense

-<a href="http://zense.co.in/" target="_blank">Zense</a> is all about product development.
-We keep in touch with the bleeding edge of new technologies and experiment with cool new tools and services.
-With new things being released each day it is harder and harder to keep in touch with the pace of technology.
-This community will help you catch up.
+<a href="http://zense.co.in/" target="_blank">Zense</a> is the oldest running club at IIIT-B. We are a developers' community, run and managed entirely by our students.
+We build and break things while working with the bleeding edge of technologies.

-Our aim is to unite passionate developers and provide them a platform to collaborate and innovate with other geeky folks and to establish a community that promotes a Do-It-Yourself culture and quench your thirst for knowledge.
-You can get your idea and collaborate with people with the appropriate skill set for your ideas.
+Our goal is to unite passionate developers and provide them with a platform to collaborate and innovate.
+We organise seminars on new technologies, conduct hackathons and promote Open Source culture at IIIT-B.

-Find us on <a href="https://www.facebook.com/zense.dev/" target="_blank">Facebook</a>.
+Find us on <a href="https://www.facebook.com/zense.dev/" target="_blank">Facebook</a> and <a href="https://github.com/zense" target="_blank">GitHub </a>.